msmerlak/beyond-may/papers/response-referee/old/response-referee.md

+# Response
+## Referee A

+We appreciate the positive feedback from the referee.
+We address the remaining comment below.

+*In my opinion, the arguments leading to Eq.
+(11) and the discussion*
+*after this equation are not very clear.
+What is the solution to the*
+*consistency condition for <x_^gamma> and <x_^2gamma>?
+Do these two*
+*quantities depend on N, and if so, how?*

+*For example, for the case gamma=1, discussed after Eq.
+(11), both*
+*means correspond exactly to the moments <x_> and <x_^2> and, as the*
+*authors noted, are not well defined for the probability distribution*
+*(11).
+This means that conclusions need to be drawn more carefully.*

+We have now included the analysis on the cut-off argument previously in the SI in as an appendix in the main text, as we changed the format from letter to regular article.
+Moreover, we have now modified the paragraph below Eq.
+(11) and conclude with a sentence clarifying that the same "renormalization" procedure we describe for $\alpha = 1$, $\beta = 2/3$, and $\gamma = 1$ can be extended to other choices of exponents in the case they result in diverging expectation values.
+Finally, for clarity, we now write explicitly the self-consistent equations for $\Lambda$, $\langle x_{*}\rangle_{\Lambda}$, and, $\langle x_{*}^2\rangle$.

+## Referee B

+*The authors clarify most of my previous concerns and clarify the*
+*scaling issue, and the paper is surely improved.
+I have still one*
+*relevant concern, I hope the authors fix before publication.*

+We thank the referee for the previous comments, which helped improving the paper, and address the last concern below.

+- *In the response to reviewers the authors claim they better highlight*
+	*that their result are valid only for competitive Lotka Volterra.
+It is*
+	*true they added a couple of times the word competitive but in my*
+	*opinion the paper is not clear enough on this points and the results* *are presented are too general.*

+1) *The title "Beyond May: Complexity-stability relationships in*
+	*disordered dynamical systems" seem to present results that are* *completely general.
+I suggest to make a more proper title such as*
+	*""Beyond May: Complexity-stability relationships in competitive*
+	*disordered Generalized Lotka Volterra Dynamics", or something similar.*
+	*Otherwise the title is misleading.*

+	 We have now modified the title to make it clear that our work regards competitive disordered interactions only.
+We have additionally modified the abstract to stress our focus on competitive systems "We focus on competitive systems, and, using ...".

+2) *Many comparison are made with respect to systems that have not such*
+	*constraint (positive mu), and this makes confusion.*

+	*E.g. 1, " the classic generalized Lotka-Volterra (GLV) competition*
+	*model studied by Bunin and collaborators [25, 26] corresponds to f, g,*
+	*h all linear."
+But this is not true as in Bunin and Biroli works mu*
+	*can also be negative, is not constrained to assume positive value.*

+	We now modified this sentence specifying that the linear case of our model corresponds to GLV only when constrained to competitive interactions.

+	*E.g. 2, "Compared to the case where μ and σ scale with N (considered*
+	*in [25] and follow-up works), our choice reflects a strong-interaction*
+	*regime; it has been employed, for example, to study ecological*
+	*scenarios with large differences in species abundance and chaotic*
+	*turnover [35]".
+Again in the cited papers mu can be also negative.*

+	We have removed the reference to [25] in order to avoid confusion.
+	We kept reference [35], because in this paper only competitive interactions ($\mu > 0$) are considered, as in our work.

+- *I'm not sure it is worth to have a supplementary file.
+If it is not*
+	*published as letter and thus there is room it would be suitable to*
+	*better explain already in the main text the finite size argument to*
+	*solve self consist equations and the sensitivity to random exponents*

+	*Justification for/against Letter:*

+	*These calculations hold for a very specific cases and makes many*
+	*assumption that in general do not hold.
+Having more space the authors*
+	*could include the SI in the main text.*

+	Following the indication of the referee, we have now included the SI in the main text and changed the format from Letter to Regular article.

+---
+# OLD
 ## Referee A

 We thank the referee for the thoughtful review of our work and for raising important points, addressed below, which we think helped us improve the paper.